greenbud12/PersonalSite/README.md

 2. Navigate to the project directory:

     ```bash
-    cd calculator
+    cd PersonalSite

-## Usage

-1. Open the index.html file in a web browser.

-2. Use the provided buttons or keyboard keys to perform calculations.

-3. The result will be displayed in the calculator display area.

 ## Running via Python

-If you prefer to run the calculator using Python's built-in web server, follow these steps:
+If you prefer to run the site using Python's built-in web server, follow these steps:

 1. Ensure you have Python 3 installed on your system.